• Skip to primary navigation

 Free Kansas City Workers Compensation Consultation!

 Neck injuries can cause referred pain in the head in the form of headaches.
 Pain can also radiate into your back, shoulders, arms, and fingers.
-Once you are able to receive treatment, make sure your healthcare professional is aware of all these issues.
+Once you can receive treatment, make sure your healthcare professional is aware of all these issues.
 In more severe neck injury cases, surgery may be required.
-Neck injuries are some of the most serious work-related injuries.
-Even if you have a pre-existing neck condition, you may be eligible for workers compensation.
+Neck injuries are some of the most severe work-related injuries.
+You may be eligible for workers ‘ compensation even if you have a pre-existing neck condition.

 Knee Injuries

-Knee injuries are a common work-related injury.
+Knee injuries are common work-related injuries.
 The knees provide flexibility and stability to the body.
-In order to perform these functions the knees contain bones, cartilage, muscles, ligaments, and tendons.
+The knees contain bones, cartilage, muscles, ligaments, and tendons to perform these functions.
 Any of these parts can be affected by a knee injury.
 The full extent of the injury to the knees may not be fully apparent until well after the accident has occurred.

 Common knee injuries that can occur in the workplace are: